 Billing based on burst consumption

-When the consumed capacity is greater than the committed capacity for a given Performance Service Level, burst consumption is recorded, and charges are applied accordingly.
+When the consumed capacity is greater than the committed capacity for a given service level, burst consumption is recorded, and charges are applied accordingly.
 This process occurs for each consumption record generated.
 Burst consumption, therefore, is a reflection of both the amount and tenure of your over-consumed capacities on top of your committed capacities.